klazapp/Unity-Line-Renderer-Private/README.md

-# DeviceCameraPermissionHandler Utility for Unity
+# LineRenderer Utility for Unity

 ## Introduction
-The `DeviceCameraPermissionHandler` utility, part of the `com.Klazapp.Utility` namespace, is specifically designed for Unity projects to manage camera permissions across multiple platforms.
-It offers a straightforward solution for requesting and checking camera permissions, ensuring a seamless integration of camera functionalities in Unity applications.
+The `LineRenderer` utility, part of the `com.Klazapp.Utility` namespace, provides a flexible and efficient solution for rendering lines in Unity projects.
+It allows for easy creation and manipulation of lines with customizable properties, catering to various use cases such as drawing paths, visualizing data, and more.

 ## Features
-- **Unified Camera Permission Handling**: Simplifies camera permission requests and checks across iOS, Android, Windows, macOS, and WebGL.
-- **Platform-Specific Implementation**: Tailored approaches for each supported platform to ensure optimal functionality.
-- **Editor Compatibility**: Special handling in the Unity editor for testing and development purposes.
+- **Dynamic Line Rendering**: Render lines dynamically based on a set of points with adjustable properties.
+- **Customizable Properties**: Control line spacing, animation, movement speed, rotation speed, and more to achieve desired visual effects.
+- **Efficient Entity Management**: Manage line entities efficiently, allowing for smooth performance even with a large number of lines.
+- **Platform Compatibility**: Compatible with all Unity-supported platforms, ensuring consistent behavior across different devices.

 ## Dependencies
-To use `DeviceCameraPermissionHandler`, ensure your Unity project meets the following requirements:
+To use the `LineRenderer` utility, ensure your Unity project meets the following requirements:
 - **Unity Version**: Requires Unity 2020.3 LTS or higher.
-- **Repository**: Access the utility at [DeviceCameraPermissionHandler Unity Utility](https://github.com/klazapp/Unity-Device-Camera-Permission-Private.git).

 ## Compatibility
 | Compatibility | URP | BRP | HDRP |